p≡p for Outlook¶

 Using Distribution lists¶

 At the moment p≡p doesn’t support distribution lists without manual intervention.
-You can however create one private key for the email address of the distribution list with GnuPG tools installed during installation of p≡p for Outlook and manually distribute it to all p≡p clients with accounts allowed to send/receive emails to Distribution list.
+You can however create one private key for the email address of the distribution list and manually distribute it to all p≡p clients with accounts allowed to send/receive emails to Distribution list.
+The easiest way to distribute the key is by just sending it via email to all recipients that needed it (please make sure your message is sent encrypted).

 Once all the participants of the distribution list have the private key for the same email address as distribution list, each of them will be able to send and read encrypted messages to the distribution list.